The page has been translated by Gen AI.

 Poll Interval: 6 (64s)

-Leap Indicator (Leap Indicator)Variable indicating the presence or absence of a leap second.
-Uses a range value of 0-3.
+Leap Indicator (Leap Indicator)Variable indicating the presence of a leap second.
+Uses a range value of 0 to 3.

 - 0 (00) : No leap second warning

-Root Delay (Root Delay )Total network path delay value from the NTP source to Stratum-1 NTP
+Root Delay (Root Delay )The total network path delay from the NTP source to the Stratum-1 NTP, i.e., the root delay value

-Root Dispersion (Root Dispersion)Total dispersion value accumulated from Stratum-1 NTP to all computers
+Root Dispersion (Root Dispersion)The total dispersion accumulated across all computers in the Stratum-1 NTP to which NTP ultimately synchronizes

-Reference ID (Reference ID)Currently synchronized NTP server information among registered NTP servers
+Reference ID (Reference ID)Information on the currently synchronized NTP server among the servers registered as NTP sources

 Reference ID is displayed in hexadecimal to avoid confusion with IPv4 addresses